Trading psychology might sound like a made-up term, but it’s a very real thing.

-However, that having been said, observing the positive characteristics of successful traders and cultivating aspects of them or methods into your own trading can be extremely effective for your own improvement.
+Observing successful traders and adapting aspects of their methods into your own trading can be extremely effective.

-Piecing together the successful methods that work for others can make you a stronger trader.
-It can also help you observe the positive effects of good trading psychology.
+Piecing together the successful techniques that work for others can make you a stronger trader.
+It’s an example of one of the positive effects of good trading psychology.

-So do look at what others are doing well, and try to see how you can incorporate their methods, habits, or traits into your own unique style of trading.
+So look at what others are doing well.
+Try to see how you can incorporate their methods, habits, or traits into your own unique style of trading.

 7. Practice, Practice, Practice